timschoenle/Portfolio/CONTRIBUTING.md

 - We use Prettier for code formatting
 - We use ESLint for code linting
-- Run `pnpm format` before committing
+- Run `bun format` before committing
-- Run `pnpm lint` to check for issues
+- Run `bun lint` to check for issues

 ### Commit Messages